Jack Dorsey admits Twitter took too long to delete tweet threatening Meghan McCain

 Dorsey agreed with Burgess, as well as Domenech, telling lawmakers that Twitter needs to improve its artificial intelligence to detect these instances of abuse.

-Dorsey added that he has not apologized personally to McCain's family, but plans on it.
+Dorsey added that he hasn't apologized personally to McCain's family but plans on it.

 Rep. Cathy McMorris Rodgers, a Republican from Washington, also questioned Dorsey on why the image was up for so long despite clearly violating Twitter's rules.
-Rep. Leonard Lance, a Republican from New Jersey, also criticized Twitter for its inaction.
+Rep. Leonard Lance, a Republican from New Jersey, criticized Twitter for its inaction as well.

-The CEO said the post was up for "five hours, way too long," and again noted flaws with Twitter's abuse reporting system and algorithm issues that the company needed to fix.

-"We don't believe that we should put the burden of reporting abuse or harassment on the victims," Dorsey said.
+"We don't believe that we should put the burden of reporting abuse or harassment on the victims," said Dorsey, who confirmed the image had been up for five hours.
 "We need to build algorithms to proactively look for when these things are occurring and take action."

 The Honeymoon is Over: Everything you need to know about why tech is under Washington's microscope.